joseph-a-levine/authoring/_older/october_2021.md

 ## November, 2021

-For the William & Mary alumni magazine, Noah Robertson writes a tremendously flattering [article](https://magazine.wm.edu/issue/2021-fall/power-analyst.php) on my work with Team Afghan Power.
+Noah Robertson writes a tremendously flattering [article](https://magazine.wm.edu/issue/2021-fall/power-analyst.php) on my work with Team Afghan Power for the William & Mary alumni magazine.
 The article unfortunately went to press before the Taliban's summer campaign,{% sidenote "talib" "https://www.youtube.com/watch?v=vimZj8HW0Kg" %} and paints an overly optimistic picture of how our work will persist.
 Noah followed up, and published an [article](https://magazine.wm.edu/online-exclusives/finish-the-mission.php) about the fantastic work John Gerlaugh  has been doing to aid the evacuation of vulnerable populations.

 My sisters were not as flattered, and it's my fault.